 Understanding the Types & Characteristics of Big Data

 We all have heard the term ‘Big Data’ and Big Data is one of the most significant terms in the current times.
 Data experts say that enterprises today need to leverage the power of Big Data in order to gain the competitive edge and make informed decisions.
-Now, before we go ahead and learn about the multiple aspects of Big Data, it is important to understand the significance of Big Data and what makes it one of the most powerful driving forces behind the success of the new age enterprise.
+Now, before we go ahead and learn about the multiple aspects of Big Data and the many types of Big Data, it is important to understand the significance of Big Data and what makes it one of the most powerful driving forces behind the success of the new age enterprise.

 So, let’s begin with the question, “What is Big Data?”.
 Wikipedia defines Big Data as ‘a field that treats ways to analyze, systematically extract information from, or otherwise deal with data sets that are too large or complex to be dealt with by traditional data-processing application software.’